Shelter Dog Meal Donation Count:

 Animals.
 Even though your pup does not have all its shots, it can still look at other animals.
 Carry him around the park, walk him past your neighbor’s dogs etc. If you have friends or family members with healthy dogs and your vet is fine with it, let them meet those dogs one on one.

 Every experience needs to be positive!
-Make sure people hold your puppy correctly (not to tight or rough) and that you reward him for good behavior.
+Make sure people hold your puppy correctly (not too tight or rough) and that you reward him for good behavior.
 If your puppy exhibits fear, anxiety, or nervousness, let them leave!
 Do not force them to interact with anything they find scary.
-Let them get to a place where they are comfortable and then try to commence play or eating.
+Let them get to a place where they are comfortable, and then try to commence play or eating.
 If they will eat, give him cookies for looking at the object that frightened him.
 Never push a dog to go toward something that scares them!

 Twelve Weeks to Eighteen Months

-By twelve weeks your pup will have almost all of his shots, and will be ready to conquer the world.
+By twelve weeks, your pup will have almost all of his shots and will be ready to conquer the world.
 If you have been socializing him, then he should face that world with confidence.
 However, dogs do go through two fear periods somewhere between twelve and eighteen months, so it is important that you do not stop socializing him!
 Continue the above items as well as:

 Training.
 Now is the time to enroll your puppy in a training class.
 Not only does this help you with manners, but its great socialization – you are in a new place with other dogs and people.